Chair-for-Security-Engineering/VERICA/README.md

      0.778    VERICA           COMBINED              DONE!
 ```

+## Architecture

+The main file `verica.cpp` of VERICA only creates an object `Environment` which handles the entire verification.
+An environment object consists of a settings object, a state object, and a logger.
+The `settings` object parses at the time of construction the forwarded `config`-file and stores all settings while providing corresponding access functions.
+The `state` object is used to store global variables and data (e.g., the netlist model, information about the SCA and FIA verification, etc.).
+The logger is used to create consistent outputs throughout the entire preprocessing and verification.

+Besides these basic objects, VERICA creates five additional "configuration" objects: `parser`, `preprocessor`, `injector`, `analyzer`, `visualizer`.
+The `parser` object reads the cell library and accepts parsing strategies that are able to parse `FIRRTL`, `VERILOG`, and `NETLIST` files.
+The `FIRRTL` and `VERILOG` parser utilize the BOOST library.
+Independent of the netlist format, VERICA generates a model of the circuit under test which is stored in a `netlist` object.
+Each netlist model consists of `modules`, `wires`, and `pins`.
+The final circuit model is stored in the `state` object.

+The `preprocessor` object takes care of many different steps.
+First, the `annotation.json` file is loaded and parsed.
+The parsed information are added to the netlist model.
+Second, a `filtering` strategy is loaded to the preprocessor which applies the black- and whitelists to the model.
+Third, a `multi-threading` object is loaded which prepares the framework for parallel executions of the verification.
+Fourth, a `model-postprocessing` is applied which has several tasks.
+The first task ist to remove all clock and control networks from the netlist model.
+Afterwards, unconnected pins and wires are removed.
+Eventually, all wires from the netlist model are sorted in a topological order.
+Fifth, VERICA loads an `elaborate` strategy into the preprocessor.
+Based on the netlist model, all BDDs are created and additional information for the SCA verification is generated.
+Sixth, a `FIA` preprocessor is loaded which performs important configurations required for the FIA verification, i.e., determining fault mappings, fault locations, propagation paths, and preparing the framework for FIA related multi-threading tasks.
+Seventh, a `SCA` strategy is loaded into the preprocessor which determines all valid probe combinations for the SCA verification.

+Based on the configuration file, different SCA and FIA analysis strategies are loaded and executed.
+All available strategies are implemented in the `analyzer/` folder. `ConfigurationComposability` implements the verification of all SCA related composability notions. `ConfigurationCorrection` and `configurationDetection` handle the verification of countermeasures against fault attacks and are able to verify FIA composability notions for correction and detection based countermeasures, respectively. `ConfigurationSIFA` is applied in case a design should be checked for the resistance against SIFA-based attacks. `ConfigurationProbing` is used to verify probing security while `ConfigurationUniformity` verifies the uniformity of the design under test.

+Eventually, VERICA supports the visualization as a `.dot`-graph of the design under test.
+It is possible to create a graph for the entire netlist model or only for the part that is involved in security violations.
+Additionally, leaking probes and effective faults (if occur) are highlighted in the graph which should assist the designer to fix flawed parts.

 ## Troubleshooting

 Here are some common issues you may encounter during execution along with possible fixes.